Palomar Mountain: Palomar Mountain State Park

 Palomar Mountain, especially in the state park area, is densely wooded with abundant oak and conifer tree species (pine, cedar, fir).
 Ferns are abundant everywhere in the shady forest.
 The forest is supported by annual precipitation totals in excess of 30 in.
+Part of the natural area is old-growth forest and recognized by the Old-Growth Forest Network.

 Beginning in the 1920s, a fire lookout tower has been present on Boucher Hill on Palomar Mountain.
 The tower had been active until it was abandoned in 1983 and then was reactivated when the San Diego/Riverside County Chapter of the FFLA Forest Fire Lookout Association – San Diego/Riverside Chapter began manning it in 2012.
 Boucher Hill sees more than 11,000 visitors a season.
 The tower opens around May 1 in conjunction with the fire season and closes in early December.
 During this period, the tower is typically staffed 7 days a week from 9am to 5pm.

 Doane Valley, located within the State Park, is home to the Camp Palomar Outdoor School for 6th-grade students in San Diego Unified School District.